ahockersten/emoji-completions-zed/README.md

 - Configuration for which languages to enable emoji completions in (is this possible?
 I haven't found documentation for this for Zed).
 - Non-language specific support (I don't think Zed supports this yet?
 Confirmed here: https://github.com/zed-industries/extensions/pull/3941#pullrequestreview-3500665902).
 Currently this only works in file types where the language server is explicitly activated.

+## Known issues

+- Zed on Linux does not appear to have access to the system emoji font, so emojis may not render correctly.
+Probably due to this issue: https://github.com/zed-industries/zed/issues/17254 (reference: https://github.com/zed-industries/zed/issues/34378)

 ## Credits

 Inspired by the Emojisense extension for Visual Studio Code: https://github.com/mattbierner/vscode-emojisense